allbabel/composable/rfcs/0006-picasso-runtime-upgrades.md

 @ComposableFi/technical-writers ensure that available documentation is not in conflcit with Picasso  upgrade.

-@ComposableFi/blockchain-integrations consider that user interface, historical data explorer and bot integrations will not negatively imact relevant integration and user experience.
+@ComposableFi/blockchain-integrations, @ComposableFi/bots consider that user interface, historical data explorer and bot integrations will not negatively imact relevant integration and user experience.

-- Relevant(see other documents regarding acceptance criteria) preliminary checks, tests, and audits passed for added code.
-- I send git commit hash to #sre to ask to deploy `wasm` including that hash.

-Must run on Dali Rococo Testnet
+@ComposableFi/securty consider that runtime configuration(default values and included pallets) of Picasso is secure enough for relase.

+Amount and structure of alignemnt is not specified here, but some should be.

+### On chain upgrade operations

+### Preparing preimage

+After enough aligment happend, `Release engineers` upload runtime `wasm` on chain as ***preimag***.

+Collected notes, preimage hash and alignment output is send to channel with council representatives.

+### Council

 ### As SRE, we help to deploy changes to the runtime